-5 Employee Implications
+5. Employee Implications

-5.1 The content of the revised Code has been discussed with the trade unions and will be communicated to all current employees and issued to all new employees.
+5.1 The content of the revised code will be communicated to all current employees through a Works magazine article and a Management Bulletin/Personnel Circular.
+It will also be issued to all new Council employees.

-6 Financial Implications
+6. Financial Implications

-6.1 Other than the costs of reprinting there are no financial implications.
+6.1 Costs of reprinting the Code of Conduct booklet will be met by current budgets and there are no other financial implications.

-7 Other Implications
+7. Other Implications